-That will give you and up-to-date and current view of Jamaica, assuming that you got the full Jamaican experience.
+That will give you an up-to-date and current view of Jamaica, assuming that you got the full Jamaican experience.

-Your house should not be the only mansion (or one of a few) in a poor neighborhood.
+However, you still want to be smart in where you decide to live.
+Your house should not be the only 'mansion' (or one of the few) in a poor neighbourhood.

-Not only will you get unnecessary attention, you might become the sponge for the 'bad luck stories' (sometimes genuine) where many will seek your financial rescue.
+Not only will you get unnecessary attention, but you might also become the sponge for the 'bad luck stories' (sometimes genuine) where many will seek your financial rescue.

-- Get involve in a citizen association and/or past student association!
+Get involved in a citizen association and/or past student association!